 The new state legislation authorized the Board to adopt application and program fees which reflect the actual costs of administering the operator certification program.
 The Board has established a certification application fee of \$15, as specified in the statute.
 It also established two types of program fees: (1) an examination fee of \$25 to cover the cost of administering each examination, and (2) an administration fee that will be charged upon issuance of a certificate and upon renewal of a certificate.
 The administration fee will cover ongoing costs of program administration by a third party contractor.
 The Board did not adopt specific fee amounts in this rulemaking because the arrangements with a third party contractor, which will determine the necessary amount of the fees, have not yet been finalized.
+The Board therefore is reserving the adoption of specific administration fees for a later rulemaking.
 The Board also anticipates that the fees established in this rulemaking may need to be revised as the transition to this new mode of implementing the operator certification program is completed.